 ED 6063 Long Range Planning (3) - Reviews the nature of long range planning including development and implementation of a vision statement.
 Focus will be on the needs of the local schools in all areas including staffing, technology, facilities, and student support.

-ED 6073 Schooling and the Principalship (3) - The development of education in the United States both historically and in contemporary society.
+ED 6073 Historical/Contemporary Schooling (3) - The development of education in the United States both historically and in contemporary society.
 The forces that are setting the current educational agenda will be studied.

 ED 6083 School/Community Relations (3) - Develop an understanding of the needs and responsibilities of the public and private sectors as they relate to education.
 Study will center on skills for building community support for district priorities and policies.